ycrc/ood-user-mapping/README.md

 At the Yale Center for Research Computing (YCRC), we separate **course accounts** from regular **research accounts**.
-This allows us to separate quotas for the two types of accounts and makes it easy to creat and delete course accounts each semester.
+This allows us to separate quotas for the two types of accounts and makes it easy to create and delete course accounts each semester.
 Users with multiple accounts (ex: a research account plus a course account) also find it is extremely useful to have the working spaces of their research separated from those of their coursework on the cluster.